Time Travel for Fun and Profit

 - In Wikihistory, "SneakyPete" changes history by getting Hitler admitted to Vienna's Academy of Fine Arts, and brings back some genuine Hitler paintings to sell.
 He forgot that the paint on these supposedly 200-year old paintings wasn't completely dry yet ….

-- In 11/22/63, the protagonist funds his attempts to fix the past by betting on sports.
+- Deconstructed in 11/22/63: the protagonist funds his attempts to fix the past by betting on sports, but gets the attention of bookmarkers who try to beat his secret out of him.
 His mentor, in addition to the sports-betting thing, ran a diner incredibly cheaply by buying all his meat in 1958 and selling it in the twenty-first century.

 - In The Impossible Stairwell, Etsugoya wins a bet with information obtained from his future self (although he is not aware of this at the time).
 Later he and Tsubakihara briefly discuss the ethics of doing this.